the-pudding/karen-data/README.md

 # Combining SSA baby name data files

 Node scripts to combine and clean [Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) national and state-level baby name data.
 Currently a WIP for an upcoming story on [The Pudding](https://pudding.cool/).
+The `outuput` folder has been `gitignored` from this repo due to large data files.

 ## Setup